 The Death Of Buy To Let Finance

-Phasing in of the restriction for tax relief on finance costs began in 2017/18.
-The next stage takes effect on 6 April 2018.
+Phasing in the restriction for tax relief on finance costs began in 2017/18.
+The next stage takes effect on 6 April 2018 with amendments in Buy to let Finance.
 How can you benefit from your buy to let property and what steps can you take to maximize your impact?

 Landlords – is it you?